 Morwell to Yinnar, via Traralgon

-Check out contemporary art and design at Morwell's newly refurbished Latrobe Regional Gallery before heading east on a short drive to Traralgon, the region's largest city.
+Check out contemporary art and design at Morwell's Latrobe Regional Gallery before heading east on a short drive to Traralgon, the region's largest city.
 Spoil yourself with some of the finest food and wine around at Neilsons Kitchen or Narkoojee Winery.

 Double back to Morwell then drive south along the Strzelecki Highway, named for the beautiful rolling hills that comprise the landscape, to Yinnar.
 Tucked into the Morwell River Valley, the town provides beautiful views of the Strzelecki Ranges to the west and the Jeeralang Hills to the east.

 This lively village offers plenty of opportunity to unwind and explore.
 Take some time out with the latest exhibitions at the ARC Gallery, housed in a historic butter factory, or browse the charming general store.

 Time your visit to make it to Yinnar on the last Wednesday of the month to revel alongside the Strzelecki Stringbusters, a unique Australian blues based band that never fails to get the Yinnar Hotel jumping.

 Head southwest along Jumbuk Road to the Morwell National Park, worth a scheduled stop for a picnic or a short walk through the many walking tracks.
 Fosters Gully is a favourite for taking in the sights.